BrentBaccala/collaborate/README.md

    The host and port specified as the last option to the `websockify` command now become a default VNC session that users will connect to if the username lookup fails.

-1. N.B: There is currently no mechanism to auto-start VNC servers from these scripts.
+1. There is currently no mechanism to auto-start VNC servers from these scripts.
 If they're not running, the user will fall back on the default VNC session.

 1. To facilitate full screen use, the students can run an audio control widget in their student desktops: